MikeJohnPage/smudge/README.md

 # smudge

 ## Overview
-smudge provides a consistent set of verbs to remove the following personal data from text:
+smudge provides a consistent set of vectorised verbs to remove the following personal data from text:
 - emails
 - names
 - dates